Country selection

 Overview

 No information is available regarding ethics committee (EC) authorization in Mali.
-However, per DecreeNo2017-0245, the state, the local authorities, the development partners, and the clinical research promoters provide financing and capacity building for ECs.
+However, per DecreeNo2017-0245, the state, local authorities, development partners, and clinical research promoters provide financing and capacity building for ECs.

 Registration, Auditing, and Accreditation